 Japanese cuisine includes low-calorie foods that are in small portions and very varied dishes, as reported on en.wikipedia.org.
 The healthy balance is essential.

 In order to reduce calorie intake you are allowed to replace foods that contain more calories, such as chocolate, or chips, for healthier and less energy-dense foods like fruits and vegetables.
-These last ones are part of the Japanese diet.
+These last ones are part of the this diet.

 Kathleen M. Zelman reports on webmd.com a study where they served smaller portions of food (twenty-five percent lower) and with fewer calories to women, showed that they consumed an average of eight hundred calories less per day.